bimmui/HODGE-electronics/README.md

 For the IDE, it's recommended that you use the VSCode extension, instrctions for setting them up are on the getting started page or you could click here: [https://github.com/espressif/vscode-esp-idf-extension/blob/master/README.md](https://github.com/espressif/vscode-esp-idf-extension/blob/master/README.md)

-We used IDF version 5.3.1 but several members found things working fine using version 5.4.
+We used ESP-IDF version 5.4 for our build.

 ### Python Environment Setup